arqalite/rummy-nights/README.md

 ## Credits
 Made with [Rust], [Dioxus] and [Tailwind CSS].

-Favicon derived from [gambling icons created by Freepik at Flaticon].
+Favicon derived from [this icon, created by Freepik at Flaticon].

 All other icons are made by [Ikonate] and [Charm Icons].

 ## License